- 1/2 pound Italian turkey sausage links, casings removed, crumbled

 - In a large saucepan, cook sausage over medium heat until no longer pink; drain and set aside.
 In the same pan, saute onion in oil until tender.
 Add garlic; saute 1 minute longer.

 - Add the water, beans, tomatoes, broth, macaroni and pepper; bring to a boil.
-Cook, uncovered, for 8-10 minutes or until macaroni is tender.
+Cook for 8-10 minutes or until macaroni is tender.

 - Reduce heat to low; stir in sausage and spinach.
 Cook for 2-3 minutes or until spinach is wilted.
-Garnish with cheese.
+Sprinkle each serving with Parmesan cheese.
 Yield: 5 servings.

 "Delicious!
 It is a very light soup.
 I regret not making a double batch as there were no leftovers."

 "Raves from everyone I serve this soup to.
 It's delicious and easy to prepare.
 I've made it exactly to the recipe and it's terrific.
 But I personalize it by using Italian Sweet Sausage and adding 1 teaspoon of basil and a few sprinkles of Italian seasoning.
 I would recommend maybe doubling the chicken broth, especially if you are making enough to have leftovers.
 So, so good.
 I've made this several times and it's a winner every time!
 Have a small bowl left in the refrigerator right now!"

 "This is so simple, it's hard to believe it could be so good.
 I did make some changes.
 I try to eat gluten-free and used a GF penne pasta I had on hand.
 I used more spinach, cannellini beans, dried Italian seasoning and 2 large cloves of garlic.
 Next time I will double the recipe and use more chicken broth—I want some leftovers!
 I can't wait!"